 Though slightly less official, there are actually some very interesting, very learnable languages out there in the world that have come into being through movies, books, and television shows.
+Instead of always only searching for the best way to learn Spanish, these present playful alternative options.
 Some are more developed while others are simply a list of words producers wanted for a scene in a film.
 But no matter the situation, all of them are based in some already existing language.

 Some of the more complete languages are listed below with what movie or book they came from: